There are 2 types of stroke:

 2. A blockage of the artery in the neck (carotid stenosis) may need to be cleared (carotid endarterectomy, Figure 7).
-A new technique called stenting may also clear the blockage although the long-term result with stenting is slightly inferior to surgery.
+A new technique called stenting may also clear the blockage without the need for open surgery.

 For bleeding in the brain, treatment is threefold: